romualdr/ssh-tunnel/README.md

 # 🚇 ssh-tunnel

-macOS + ssh port forwarding + easy - dependencies = ssh-tunnel ✨
+ssh port forwarding + easy - dependencies = ssh-tunnel ✨

 No more command hassles.
-Easily manage multiple SSH tunnels (standard or dynamic) from your MacOS CLI.
+Easily manage multiple SSH tunnels (standard or dynamic) from your CLI.

+> Tested on Debian & macOS.
+SOCKS support only on macOS

 ## TL;DR - [Install](#install)